 The input stage ICs LT1634 are 118 deg F:

-With the external power handling mod, even loud music sounds smooth, expressing the 3D acoustic image crisply through my ADS 200 speakers: I felt like a person is talking/singing right in front of me than some loudspeaker generated sound.
+After the power supply issue is resolved, even loud music sounds smooth, expressing the 3D acoustic image crisply through my ADS 200 speakers: I felt like a person is talking/singing right in front of me than some loudspeaker generated sound.
 It’s so crisp that I can hear each individual string pluck.
 Bass is deep too after I added a ADS sub 6 subwoofer.
 I’ve been listening to “the Phantom Of the Opera” CDs ever since high school and I’m still rediscovering new musical details with this amplifier + ADS speakers!

 Before the mod, I would hesitate to make it my main amplifier and might want to go back to my Denon AVR-988 for serious listening.
 It took me quite a while to tune my Denon to sound good, but it works right out of the box on my modified Lepy LP-2024A+!